dblock/code.dblock.org/_posts/2019/2019-04-08-how-to-hire-a-vp-of-engineering.markdown

 And we decided, ultimately, to concentrate the responsibility of achieving healthy velocity and growth within this critical role.

 > As Vice President of Engineering you will report to the company Chief Technology Officer and serve a team of Directors that lead product and infrastructure teams.
-You will be responsible for all software delivery, the Engineering team’s growth through hiring and internally, compensation and goal setting.
+You will be responsible for all software delivery, the Engineering team's growth through hiring and internally, compensation and goal setting.
 You will recruit, support, inspire, and scale a culture of craftsmanship, innovation and commitment within Engineering.
 Together with your team you will make the right strategic decisions in the way we build software, and navigate the balance of delivering an amazing product, investing in the future and paying technical debt.

 The job description spelled out responsibilities.